Classical and quantum dispersion-free coherent propagation by tailoring multi-modal coupling: Generalizing to Taylor order and to modes

-To better ensure the identity of propagating signals in different modes, the order $k$ of the Taylor remainder can be increased and, in principle, done as high as needed,-- the system Eq.(\ref{EQ10}) for such a case has to be extended to incorporate more variables $L_{i}$ and require vanishing of all higher-order derivatives $\partial^{k-1}c_{1}/\partial\omega^{k-1}$ at $\omega=\omega_{0}$.
-In contrast, in order to eliminate also the cubic and higher-order dispersion in the common phase of the modes, one has to properly tailor the frequency dependence of the refraction index $n\left( \omega\right) $, a task which can be possibly addressed in the discipline of metamaterials.
-In the case where no explicit analytical derivatives of the mode dispersion are available all the derivatives entering Eqs.(\ref{EQ10}) have to be taken numerically.
+To better ensure the identity of propagating signals in different modes, the order $k$ of the Taylor remainder can be increased at will.
+In particular, the system (\ref{MIV}) for such a case has to be extended to incorporate more scatterers and requires zero higher-order derivatives up to $\partial^{k-1}c_1/\partial\omega^{k-1}$ at $\omega=\omega_0$.
+Eliminating the higher order terms also in the common phase of the modes, requires additional tailoring of the frequency-dependent $n(\omega)$, potentially with help from the paradigm of metamaterials \cite{MetaMat}.

-We now briefly consider the general formulation of the problem in the case of $N$ modes with different dispersion laws $\kappa_{l}(\omega)$.
-The aim is to achieve a tailored breaking of translational symmetry such as all modes have identical dispersion laws up to the $k$-th order of Tailor expansion.
-As earlier, we consider a sequence of mode scattering transformations
+We now consider the general formulation of the problem in the case of $N$ modes with different dispersion laws $\kapa_{l}(\omega)$.
+The initial aim is to achieve a breaking of translational symmetry so that all modes have identical dispersions up to the $k$-th order correction of their Taylor expansion.
+As earlier, we consider a sequence of scattering transformations